KTH-RPL-Planiacs/DD2415_labs/README.md

 When working with the labs in Colab, make sure to create a personal copy of the file first (File -> Save A Copy in Drive) so you keep your progress.

+### Docker Setup for running notebooks locally

+If you prefer to run tutorials locally using a docker container, you can find the necessary files in the `local_tutorials_container` directory.
+Instructions are provided in the directory's README file.

+You can currently run the following tutorials locally using the docker container:
+- Tutorial 4

 ## Basics

 - Colab Features [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/notebooks/basic_features_overview.ipynb)